AT-Publishing/website/_posts/2019-06-21-guest-strategy-beginners.md

 This is the simplest method ever.

-The basis of it is simply to decide whether you think a cryptocurrency is worth keeping for the long run, and hold it in your wallet.

-With only a little more effort in your crypto holding strategy, you can make the actual profit taking much simpler for yourself.

-<a class="btn" href="/how-to-buy-altcoins/">Ultimate Guide on Buying Altcoins (w/ KYC, no KYC)</a>
+The "buy and hold" strategy is the staple of retail legacy finance as well.
+In crypto, the idea is the same, except you apply it on a cryptoasset instead of on a stock.

+Oh, and we call it ["hodl"](/glossary/#hodl-hodling) in crypto, not "hold".

-#### Basic Hodl Strategy Step by Step
+#### Beginner HODL Crypto Strategy

 1. Find a crypto with good fundamentals: **network effect, resistance to bad news, a use case** showing that it's more than a vaporware.
 2. Once you find cryptocurrencies you want to keep, decide on how long you are willing to hold them.
 Ballpark is good enough: **A decade?
 A year?**